Tanja Božič, cultural attaché

 Email: laibach-kf@bmeia.gv.at Phone: 01 479 07 41

-A network of 30 Austrian Kulturforum institutions work around the world in various fields of cultural dialogue.
-Cultural exchange between Slovenia and Austria has been developing formally since 1990 when the Austrian Embassy created a dedicated cultural department.
-In the year 2001 the Österreichisches Kulturforum Ljubljana was established as a separate entity, however it is located at the Embassy.
-It cooperates with Austrian local governments (Carinthia and Steyermark and the Municipalities of Klagenfurt and Graz) as well as with numerous Slovene cultural organisations.
+A network of 30 Austrian Cultural Fora work around the world in various fields of cultural dialogue.
+Cultural exchange between Slovenia and Austria has been developing formally since 1990, when the Austrian Embassy established its own cultural department.
+In 2001, the Austrian Cultural Forum Ljubljana was established as a separate entity, although it is based at the Embassy.
+It cooperates with Austrian cultural organisations and artists, local governments and municipalities as well as with numerous Slovenian cultural organisations.

 Website